dmelichar/thesis-code/README.md

-# Learning from heuristics to improve safety of Deep Reinforcement Agents
+# Safety analysis of Deep Reinforcement Learning agents

 This repository is the official implementation of my [bachelor thesis](https://gitlab.com/danielmelichar/thesis-doc).